Web-networks/reproto-service/README.md

 }
 ```

-Note that the channel between client and service must not reorder messages.
-Attempts to feed the node by updates which were already applied to the prototype will be silently skipped.
+Note that **the channel** between client and service **must not reorder messages**.
+Attempts to feed the node with updates which were already applied to the prototype will be silently skipped.
 However, reordering or loss of messages will result in runtime errors (luckily) or model corruption (unluckily).

 ### Configuration

-Minor adjsutments can be made with command line arguments.
+Minor adjustments can be made with command line arguments.

 ```sh
 # to use 8000 port and disable example: